dustywhite7/Econ8310/SlidesCode/9 - Random Forest.md

 <br>

-In bagging, each estimate utilizes a bootstrap (random) sample of the training data with each observation receiving probability $\frac{1}{N}$.
+In bagging, each estimate utilizes a bootstrap (random) sample of the training data

-The bagged estimate is then based on the weighted average of all of the models.
+The bagged estimate is then based on the weighted average of all of the models

 ---

 # Boosting

-If we boost an algorithm using $M$ stages, then we need to define $f_m(x)$ at each stage.
+If we boost an algorithm using $M$ stages, then we need to define $f_m(x)$ at each stage

 $$ \hat{f}_0(x) = 0 $$